FabiMi/chat-app/README.md

 To run the chat application, please follow these steps:

-1. Clone the Repository : git clone <repository-url>
+1. Clone the Repository : git clone <https://github.com/FabiMi/chat-app/tree/main>

 2.Install the dependencies